 There is a monthly service fee of $15, which will be waived if “a daily minimum balance of $2,500 or more is maintained in your account.”
 Withdrawals made at United Bank or Allpoint ATMs are fee free, but there is a $2.50 fee per transaction when using an outside of network ATM.

-Headquartered in Vernon Rockville, Connecticut, United Bank’s primary market area includes the Connecticut counties of Hartford, Tolland and New Haven, and Western Massachusetts, including Worcester County, but the Bank regularly offers special products online on a limited basis.
+Headquartered in Hartford, Connecticut, United Bank’s primary market area includes the Connecticut counties of Fairfield, Hartford, Tolland, and New Haven, and Western Massachusetts, including Worcester County, but the Bank regularly offers special products online on a limited basis.

-There is a drop-down menu toward the beginning of the online application listing the states in which the Advantage Money Market now includes California, Connecticut, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Virginia, and Washington.
-(The number of states on this list has nearly doubled since I wrote about the Advantage Money Market in December.)
+There is a drop-down menu toward the beginning of the online application listing the states in which the Advantage Money Market is offered.
+Those 25 states are California, Connecticut, Delaware, Florida, Georgia, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Missouri, Nebraska, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Utah, Virginia, and Washington.

-United Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 5.39% (excellent) based on March 31, 2017 data.
-In the past year, United Bank has increased its total non-brokered deposits by $167.8 million, an excellent annual growth rate of 4.07% APY.
+United Bank has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.26% (excellent) based on June 30, 2018 data.
+In the past year, United Bank has increased its total non-brokered deposits by $400.12 million, an excellent annual growth rate of 9.09% APY.
 Please refer to our financial overview of United Bank (FDIC Certificate # 18203) for more details.

-When compared to the Money Market accounts tracked by DepositAccounts.com that require “non-Jumbo” deposits and are available within the Bank’s online market area and are not limited by low balance caps, United Bank’s Advantage Money Market APY currently ranks first, regardless of minimum balance requirements.
+When compared to the Money Market accounts tracked by DepositAccounts.com that are available within the online market area and are not limited by low balance caps, United Bank’s Advantage Money Market targeted APY currently ranks first, regardless of minimum balance requirements.